zoalexa/embeddedsystems2024/README.md

 ---

 ### Step 5: Add Ball Caster Wheels
 Attach 2 ball caster wheels, one on each side.
-You might need standoffs to keep them clear of the ground.
+You might need standoffs for the sensors to have enough clearance from the ground.

 ![Step 5 - Ball Casters](photos/attach_ball_caster.png)